CapableCat/RRFE/README.md

 # RRFE
-Representation Robustness and Feature Expansion for Exemplar-Free Class Incremental Learning
+PyTorch's implementation of "Representation Robustness and Feature Expansion for Exemplar-Free Class Incremental Learning"